nro-bot/portfolio/README.md

 Homepage:
 Hi.
 I'm Nancy Ouyang, I'm an engineer and a roboticist.
-On this website, you can find some of my works.
+On this website, you can find some of my projects presented as a portfolio.
+They can be viewed chronologically, or by category (primarily mechanical engineering,

 I graduated from MIT in 2013 with a degree in Mechanical Engineering.
 Here's a picture of me as a bluewater sailor.

+# Bugs

+if only one featured imgae and a lot of others, in the archive view, the "cards" will overlap on initial page load (find after resize window)